-Authority for the Offer The Offer has been approved by a resolution of the Board of Directors under section 62 (1)(C) passed at their meeting held on November 20, 2017.
+Authority for the The Offer has been approved by a resolution of the Board of Directors under section 62 (1)(C) passed at their meeting held on November 20, 2017.
 The shareholders of our Company authorized and approved this Offer under section 62(1)(C) of the Companies Act, 2013 by a special resolution at the extra-ordinary general meeting of our Company held on December 18, 2017.
-The Selling Shareholders, pursuant to the Selling Shareholders' Consent Letters, have given their consent to offer their Equity Shares in the Offer.
-Face Value The Equity Shares to be issued pursuant to this Offer, having a face value of ₹ 10/- each are being offered in terms of the Red Herring Prospectus at a price of ₹ 60 per Equity Share.
+Offer The Selling Shareholders, pursuant to the Selling Shareholders' Consent Letters, have given their Face Value consent to offer their Equity Shares in the Offer.
+The Equity Shares to be issued pursuant to this Offer, having a face value of ₹ 10/- each are being offered in terms of this Red Herring Prospectus at a price of ₹ [•] per Equity Share.
 Subject to applicable laws, there shall be, at any given point of time, only one denomination of the Equity Shares of our Company.
-Offer Price per Share The Equity Shares pursuant to this Prospectus are being issued at a price of ₹ 60/- each.
-The Offer Price is 6.00 times the Face Value.
-Terms of Payment Applications should be for a minimum of 240 equity shares and 240 equity shares thereafter.
-The entire price of the equity shares of ₹ 60 per share (₹ 10/- face value + ₹ 50 premium) is payable on application.
-1 uj mene In case of allotment of lesser number of equity shares than the number applied, the excess amount paid on application shall be refunded by us to the applicants.
-Ranking of the Equity Shares The Equity Shares issued pursuant to this Offer shall be subject to the Memorandum and Articles of Association of the Company and shall rank pari - passu in all respects including dividends with the existing Equity Shares of the Company.
+Offer Price per Share Price Band : $\mathfrak{F}[\bullet]$ to $\mathfrak{F}[\bullet]$ per Equity share of face value of \mathfrak{F} 10/- each.
+The Floor Price is $[\bullet]$ times of the face value and the Cap Price is $[\bullet]$ times the Face Value.
+Terms of Applications should be for a minimum of [●] equity shares and [●] equity shares thereafter.
+The entire price of the equity shares of ₹ [●] per share (₹ 10/- face value + ₹ [●] premium) is payable on application.
+Payment In case of allotment of lesser number of equity shares than the number applied, the excess Ranking of the amount paid on application shall be refunded by us to the applicants.
+Equity Shares The Equity Shares issued pursuant to this Offer shall be subject to the Memorandum and Articles of Association of the Company and shall rank pari - passu in all respects including dividends with the existing Equity Shares of the Company.
 The allottees will be entitled to dividend, voting rights or any other corporate benefits, if any, declared by us after the date of Allotment.
 Market Lot and In terms of Section 29 of the Companies Act, 2013, the Equity Shares shall be allotted only in dematerialised form.
 In terms of existing SEBI Guidelines, the trading in the Equity Shares shall only be in dematerialised form for all investors.
 Trading Lot Since trading of the Equity Shares will be in dematerialized mode, the tradable lot is one Equity Share.
-Allocation and allotment of Equity Shares through this Offer will be done only in electronic form in multiples of 1 Equity Share subject to a minimum allotment of 240 Equity Shares to the successful bidders.
+Allocation and allotment of Equity Shares through this Offer will be done only in electronic form in multiples of 1 Equity Share subject to a minimum allotment of [•] Equity Shares to the successful bidders.